Shadow Work: Connecting and Integrating With Your Suppressed Self

 This will allow us to sort our shadows, pushing it apart from us through vibrations, earthly energies, and cosmic energies.

-Finally, in this whole shadow work series we have seen basically in a more comprehensive manner how our shadows operate and how they are influenced by others.
+Finally, in this whole shadow work guide we have seen basically in a more comprehensive manner how our shadows operate and how they are influenced by others.

 As the writer of this series, I sincerely hope that whoever you are, reading this article, will know yourself more.

 To further help you with that, I will also be introducing how the shadow can be present in your archetype.

 This is very important given that our archetypes are from the collective unconscious – a state of our minds that transcend our present time.

 Whether we like it or not, our archetypes will have an influence in how we decide and live our lives.